ranvis/php-mecab-ffi/README.md

 ```

 Then set `ffi.preload` ini value to point to the file.
-(The header file may have to be regenerated when this library is largely updated.)
+(The header file may have to be regenerated in case this library is largely updated.)

 Now to see if it works, we use CLI to run the following script.
 Notice that `MeCab\Env` is now instantiated with `MeCab\Env::fromScope()` static method instead of `new` operator, to take advantage of preloading.